CGCL-codes/Auxo/README.md

-# Auxo: A Time and Memory Efficient Structure for Scalable Graph Stream Summarization
+# Auxo: A Scalable and Efficient Graph Stream Summarization Structure
 ## Introduction

 A graph stream refers to a time sequentially updating stream of edges, forming a huge and fast-evolving graph.
 The vast volume and high update speed of a graph stream bring stringent requirements for the data management structure, including sublinear space cost, constant time cost for updating, and scalability of the structure.
 Existing designs summarize a graph stream by leveraging a hash-based compressed matrix and representing an edge using its fingerprint to achieve practical storage for a graph stream with a known upper bound of data volume.
 However, they fail to support the dynamically extending of a graph stream.